Carrot Cookie Bites

 - 1/2 cup chopped pecans

-- Drop remaining cookie dough by rounded teaspoonfuls 2 in. apart onto ungreased baking sheets.
-Bake at 375° for 6-8 minutes or until lightly browned.
+- Drop dough by rounded teaspoonfuls 2 in. apart onto ungreased baking sheets.
+Bake at 375° until lightly browned, 6-8 minutes.
 Remove to wire racks to cool.

 - Freeze option: Drop dough by rounded teaspoonfuls onto parchment-lined baking sheets.
 Freeze until firm.
 Transfer cookie dough balls to resealable freezer containers; seal tightly and freeze for up to 3 months.
 To bake, place frozen dough 2 in. apart on ungreased baking sheets.
 Bake at 375° until lightly browned, 10-15 minutes.
 Remove to wire racks to cool.